hwstar/BOMtools/README.md

 new parts to be added, descriptions to be changed, and manufacturer part numbers to be changed.
 There is still quite a bit of functionality missing which will require the use of the command line tool in some cases.

+* Part numbers and descriptions are presented in list form.

+* To see the manufacturers and manufacturer part numbers for a given part number, double click on the row.

+* To edit a description, right click on a row.

+* To edit a manufacturer part number, right click on an opened manufacturer row.

+* New part numbers may be added using the Edit menu.

 *Configuration File*